newatoms/beta/_private/customers/stby/pitches/with-great-power-comes-great-responcibility.md

 ## Goal

-To explain what sercice design is and to show its capabilities of influencing user behaviour.
+To explain what service design is and to show its capabilities of influencing user behaviour.

 ## Action